-Susanne works as guest researcher at the TU Delft, Architectural Engineering and Technology, Design of Construction, and has been working as a researcher and teacher at Lund University, Architecture and Built Environment, in the field of ‘Energy and Building Design’.
-Prior to that, she worked for many years at the Energy Department of the research institute ‘AIT Austrian Institute of Technology’ in Vienna.
-Being a trained architect, she worked also many years as an architect for international architectural offices in Europe, Australia and South America before moving to the applied and basic research area.
+Susanne works as lecturer at the Lucerne University of Applied Sciences and Arts in Switzerland.
+She is furthermore guest researcher at the TU Delft, Architectural Engineering and Technology.
+She worked at the Lund University, Architecture and Built Environment, in the field of ‘Energy and Building Design’ and at the Energy Department of AIT 'Austrian Institute of Technology’.
+Being a trained architect, she gained experiences as an architect for international architectural offices in Europe, Australia and South America before moving to research.
 Susanne holds a Master degree in architecture and urban planning from the Vienna University of Technology, Austria, and completed post-graduate studies in the Master programme 'Climate Engineering' at the Danube University Krems, Austria.
-She developed specific knowledge in Biomimetics due to her doctorate research at the TU Delft, Architectural Engineering and Technology, and is currently completing her PhD. in ‘Biomimetic exploitation of thermal adaptability for adaptive façade systems’ at the TU Delft.
-She is member in scientific boards of international conferences, the international association BIOKON, the façade research group FRG at TU Delft, and does regular peer-review for scientific journals.
+She developed specific knowledge in Biomimetics due to her doctorate research at the TU Delft, Architectural Engineering and Technology, and is currently completing her PhD. in ‘Biomimetic exploitation of thermal adaptability for adaptive façade systems’.